 Through radio, television, newspapers, and magazines, PSEP specialists increased client knowledge of proper pesticide application, new developments in human and environmental pesticide safety, and recently enacted rules and regulations.
 Newspaper and magazine articles were published as the result of news interviews or news releases produced by PSEP specialists.
-Radio programs were used to promote proper pesticide use.
+Social media was used to promote proper pesticide use.